In this post, we’ll show you how to:

 First of all, download our MongoDB GUI in case you haven’t already.
 It’s available for Windows, Mac, and Linux.

-Next, open Data Compare and Sync either by right-clicking on a collection or clicking on the Compare button.
+Next, open Data Compare and Sync either by right-clicking on a collection and selecting Compare To, or clicking on the Compare button in the global toolbar.

-This will open up a view where we can select source and target connections, which looks like this:
+This opens up a Compare/Sync tab where we can select source and target connections, which looks like this:

 Once you’ve chosen your source and target connections, it’s time to select the specific collections we want to compare.